lkcozy/code-notes/notes/invest/financial.md

 modified: 2022-05-17T12:21:52.000Z
 ---

-1/ Break even
+## 1/ Break even

-Your breakeven number tells you:
+Your breakeven number tells you

-How many units of a product you need to sell before you make a profit
+> How many units of a product you need to sell before you make a profit